Thailand Beaches 4 Relaxing and Beautiful Thai Beaches by JetSettingFools.com

 In our opinion, every Thailand Itinerary should include at least one beach.
 While the beaches are some of the most beautiful places to visit in the country, they are not all the same.
 Far from it, actually.

-There are Thai party beaches, touristy beaches, resort beaches, private beaches and beaches just for relaxation.
+There are Thai party beaches, luxury resort spots, private beaches and beaches just for relaxation.
 There are Thai island beaches and mainland stretches of sand; beaches along the Andaman Sea and on the shores of the Gulf of Thailand.

 Each time we visit Thailand, we are lured to the striking shoreline.
 We have often sought out the best destinations for a relaxing beach experience.
 Therefore, we’re featuring 4 incredibly beautiful and completely relaxing Thailand Beaches.